-During the environmental assessment process for extending fisheries jurisdiction, an evaluation of the effects of this rule was also conducted in accordance with section 810.
+During the environmental assessment process for extending fisheries jurisdiction, an evaluation of the effects of the January 8, 1999, rule (64 FR 1276) was also conducted in accordance with section 810.
 This evaluation supports the Secretaries' determination that the rule will not reach the "may significantly restrict" threshold for notice and hearings under ANILCA section 810(a) for any subsistence resources or uses.